Amazon customers primarily find products through search. If your product is not indexed for important keywords, you will miss out on potential sales.

 Want to get found on Amazon, reduce your reliance on paid advertising, or take market share away from your competition?

-Said another way, checking your keyword indexing allows you to verify which words your product will be shown as a result for a specific keyword.
+In other words, checking your keyword indexing allows you to verify which words your product will be shown as a result for a specific keyword.

-As we start to learn about indexing, we first must clarify some common terms.
+As we start to learn about indexing, we first must clarify some common terms:

-- Keyword: A word or phrase of words used to target potential traffic
+- Keyword: A word or phrase of words used to target potential traffic.

 - Search Term: The exact word or phrase of words a customer enters into the Amazon search bar.